adminatorhq/protozoa/README.md

 # Adminator Protozoa

-This house all the generic, business void code that can be used in multiple projects.
+This house all the generic, business void code that are used in multiple projects.

+Items found here are
+ - Validation logic
+ - Authentication storage
+ - Configuration reader
+ - App storage implementation
+ - Toast implementation
+ - App Language for button, mutation, labels
+ - State management creator
+ - Data fetching
+ - Form utils
+ - General types
+ - Filters for date, string and numbers

 ## Commands
+### Development

 To run, use: